FAQ for the Class of 2019

 What other opportunities will I have to explore the university theme?

 Throughout the semester there will be many opportunities for you to explore ideas related to the university theme.
-The first will come early in the semester when an author from the common reading visits campus to give a public lecture designed especially for our first-year students.
+The first will come September 1, when Edwidge Danticat, one of the authors in the anthology, visits campus to give a public lecture designed especially for our first-year students.
 There will also be other events, both curricular and co-curricular, such as musical performances, theatre productions, movies and additional invited speakers.